 The Coming International Community of Families

-On this third anniversary of Learning Life’s Citizen Diplomacy Initiative (CDI), we are excited to report that we have been busy this summer preparing for the Initiative’s significant scale up, and name change.
+On this third anniversary of Learning Life’s Family Diplomacy Initiative (FDI), we are excited to report that we have been busy this summer preparing for the Initiative’s significant scale up, and name change.

 Three years ago, on August 27, 2016, Learning Life held its first live international family-to-family video dialogue between two American families in Washington DC and one Senegalese family in Dakar, the capital of Senegal.
 In December 2017, we completed our first project, which engaged lower-income families in Washington DC, Dakar, Senegal, and Jerash, Jordan in taking and sharing photos of their respective communities online, ultimately producing a comparative community photo album.
 In April this year, we completed a second project involving lower-income families in Washington DC, San Salvador, El Salvador, and Dakar, Senegal in learning about each other’s food cultures as well as nutrition.
 That project, done in collaboration with Georgetown University School of Medicine, yielded two research projects comparing food cultures, plus a second project report issued July 1 documenting the progress our families made in their knowledge, interest and warmth toward the peoples with whom they communicated.

-This Facebook group expansion will substantially scale up international engagement with CDI, from two dozen to thousands of families by 2020, all with an eye to advancing a family form of diplomacy in the long-term.
-Learning Life is also changing its flagship program’s name from the Citizen Diplomacy Initiative to the Family Diplomacy Initiative (FDI) to more accurately represent our focus.
+This Facebook group expansion will substantially scale up international engagement with FDI, from two dozen to thousands of families by 2020, all with an eye to advancing a family form of diplomacy in the long-term.
 “Getting larger numbers of families worldwide to share and learn from each other in a supportive online community is the next big step in the evolution of our Family Diplomacy Initiative.
 We’re excited to see what happens!” said Learning Life’s Founder, Paul Lachelier.